 There are two branding scenarios.
 You are either entering into the market with a new business and need a complete brand.
 Or you have an established company and are looking for a brand refresh.
-It’s time to get the branding paintbrush out and create that new look.
+It’s time to get the branding toolbox out and create that new look.

 Why you need a brand strategy

 But wait a minute!
 What if your team has very different ideas about how your brand should look?
 Perhaps the most influential person claims to have a clear vision about the brand – but it’s based on out-of-date preconceptions?
 What if the brand designer goes to work just using guesswork and hunches to create a branding concept?